 Featured In: 15 Recipes Using Leftover Hard-Boiled Eggs

 - 1/2 pound fresh green beans, trimmed and halved (about 1 cup)

 - 2 teaspoons grated lemon peel

 - Dash pepper

-- In a large saucepan, bring 8 cups water to a boil.
-Add green beans; cook, uncovered, 2-3 minutes or just until crisp-tender.
-Remove beans and immediately drop into ice water.
-Drain and pat dry.
+- In a saucepan, cook green beans in boiling water just until crisp-tender.
+Remove and immediately drop into ice water to cool.
+Drain; pat dry.

 Originally published as Chicken Nicoise Salad in Country Woman June/July 2013, p31